When your organization has multiple G Suite editions, your organization has a combination of G Suite Basic, Business, and Enterprise users.

 - If you’re on the Flexible Plan, you can upgrade some or all of your users at any time.

-Learn how to change a user’s license to a different subscription.
+Learn how to change a user’s license to a different edition.

-Managing usersI want to move just a few users between G Suite subscriptions.
+Managing usersI want to move a few users between G Suite editions.
 How do I do this?

 Google session control is available for G Suite Business and Enterprise users.

-Mobile audit logs that display events for all mobile devices or for a specific device are available only for users with G Suite Business and later editions.
+Devices audit logs that display events for all mobile devices or for a specific device are available only for users with G Suite Business, G Suite Enterprise, G Suite Enterprise for Education, and G Suite Essentials editions.
+You won't see data for users with G Suite Basic licenses.

-If some users in an organization have G Suite Enterprise licenses and an administrator configures an organizational unit within a domain to allow sharing to users in whitelisted domains, all users in that organization can share Google Drive items to users in the whitelisted domains.
+If some users in an organization have G Suite Enterprise licenses and an administrator configures an organizational unit to allow sharing to users in whitelisted domains, all users in that organizational unit can share Google Drive items to users in the whitelisted domains.

-It depends if you have automatic licensing turned on for one of your G Suite subscriptions.
-If so, a restored user automatically gets a license for that subscription, if one is available.
-This means that the user might get a license that’s different from the one they had before they were deleted.
+If you turned on automatic licensing for one of your G Suite editions, a restored user automatically gets a license for that edition, if one is available.
+As a result, the user might get a license that’s different from the one they had before they were deleted.

 If the user had an Archived User (AU) license, manually reassign that license to ensure that the user’s data and policies are appropriately restored.
 Read Manage former employees and their data.